XayHanmonty/id-verification-poc/README.md

 - Process all images in the `data/images/` directory
 - Extract information using Llama-v3p2-11b-vision-instruct model
 - Save results to `output/extraction_results.json`
+- Display a sample of the extracted data

 ## Project Structure